|Year:||Nine Years at SCU|

 The 1993 Seton Hall graduate was a walk-on for head coach P.J.
 Carlesimo's Pirates during the 1989-90 season.
 Keating began his coaching career the next year when he served as a student assistant coach and video coordinator from 1990-93.
 During his four years in South Orange, N.J., the Pirates won a total of 88 games and played in the NCAA Tournament each of his last three seasons.
 In 1991, Seton Hall advanced to the NCAA Elite Eight.

-Keating was born on July 15, 1971 in Stoughton, Mass., and was raised in Rockville Centre, N.Y.
+Keating was born on July 15, 1971 in Stoughton, Massachusetts, and was raised in Rockville Centre, New York.
 He attended high school at Archbishop Molloy and graduated from Seton Hall Prep.
 His father, Larry, is one of the country's top collegiate athletic administrators.
 Currently a senior associate athletic director at Kansas, he was Athletic Director at Seton Hall University from 1985-97 and also served as the Associate Commissioner of the Metro Atlantic Athletic Conference (MAAC) in Edison, N.J.

 Keating married the former Treena Camacho on Aug.
-24, 2008 in the Mission Church on the Santa Clara campus and they live in San Jose with their two sons Jaxon Anthony and Ryan James.
+24, 2008 in the Mission Church on the Santa Clara campus and they have two sons: Jaxon Anthony and Ryan James.